'What’s the biggest barrier for you to buy an EV?': Ola's Bhavish Aggarwal makes people think hard

 The demand for electric vehicles (EVs) has picked up quite a bit of steam over the years.
-However, a couple of challenges still are detering people from buying EVs and this is a question Ola’s CEO Bhavish Aggarwal asked netizens in a post yesterday.
+However, a couple of challenges are deterring people from buying EVs and this is a question Ola’s CEO Bhavish Aggarwal asked netizens in a post yesterday.

 “What’s the biggest barrier for you to buy an EV?” he asked in a poll on Twitter and gave four options including ‘Will battery last for 5 years?’
 ‘Too costly’, Not ‘Not Enough Charging Points’ and ‘Range Anxiety.’